Dafa15/Dafa15/README.md

 I am an **Informatics Engineering Student** at Semarang State University that have some experience creating mobile applications and websites.

-- 🌱 I’m currently learning flutter in Alterra Academy
+- 🌱 I’m currently learning flutter
 - 📫 How to reach me: dafaaldian25@gmail.com
 - ⚡ Fun fact: someone who is looking for identity